PGY-1 Pharmacy Residency

 Educational Program Overview

-The dynamic residency curriculum provides experience in a variety of clinical settings under the guidance of 11 clinical pharmacy faculty members, some of whom were former residents of our program.
+The dynamic PGY-1 pharmacy residency curriculum provides experience in a variety of clinical settings under the guidance of 22 clinical pharmacy faculty members, some of whom were former residents of our program.
 The faculty also has appointments in Medicine, Emergency Medicine and other affiliated colleges.
-The patient population at University Hospital includes adults, pediatrics and medically compromised patients.
 Residents experience additional patient interaction during their toxicology rotation, which brings them to other area hospitals.

-The training experience is built on four-week block rotations within a 12-month training period.
-Orientation is followed by required rotations: Pediatrics, Infectious Diseases, Critical Care, Ambulatory Care and Clinical Toxicology, alternating with Internal Medicine rotations.
-Residents have a choice of one elective rotation which include Ambulatory Care II, Cardiology, Critical Care II, Oncology, Pediatrics II, Toxicology II and Surgical Intensive Care.
-The Research and Pharmacy Administration rotations are longitudinal experiences.
-Teaching experience is also longitudinal.
+The training experience is built on four week block rotations within a 12-month training period.
+Orientation is followed by required rotations: Pediatrics, Infectious Diseases, Critical Care, Ambulatory Care and Clinical Toxicology/Emergency Medicine alternating with Internal Medicine rotations.
+Residents have a choice of one elective rotation which includes Ambulatory Care II, Surgical/Critical Care, Oncology, Pediatrics II, Toxicology II and Surgical Intensive Care.

 - Consultative Clinical Pharmacology